So your teen is thinking of going to university? Here are just a few reasons why a university level course can be a good idea:

 - Higher education involves taking out a sizeable loan.
 When you start work you then have to make repayments on the loan if and when your salary exceeds £21,000.
 See the student finance article for more on this.

-- Many degree courses are not directly relevant for employment and may not provide much (or any) advantage in the labour market.
-This isn't necessarily an argument against studying a degree in an obscure or non-vocational subject area (particularly if you have a strong interest in it) but it is something to bear in mind when considering subject choice.
+- Many degree courses are not directly relevant to employment and may not provide much (or any) advantage in the labour market, though as the emphasis on employability increases, this is getting less common.
+This isn’t necessarily an argument against studying a degree in an obscure or non-vocational subject area (particularly if your child has a strong interest in it) but it is something to bear in mind when considering subject choice.
 Having said that, a lot of professions and post-graduate courses are happy to take people with any degree subject.

 - The huge expansion in higher education of recent years has increased competition in the graduate jobs market and meant that students of average ability find themselves leaving university to compete for jobs against school and college leavers.
 It would be wise of such young people to look into the possibility of gaining employment with training (often through an apprenticeship) after GCSEs at 16 or a Level 3 course (like a vocational diploma or A levels) at 18.